 Robbery & Theft

-- Don't use an iPhone or laptop in public places, as it may attract the attention of thieves.
+- Don't use a smartphone or laptop in public places, as it may attract the attention of thieves.

 - Purses or bags can be slashed or grabbed.
 Use a cheap, nondescript bag for walking around cities.